Sol B River

+Sol B River (born 2 October) is an English writer, director, producer and actor best known for his theatre productions.

+Biography

-Sol B River (born 2 October) is a British writer, director, producer and actor best known for his theatre productions, born Leeds, Yorkshire, England, of (Jamaican) parentage.
-He was introduced as Writer in Residence (1994–96) to the West Yorkshire Playhouse Leeds by Artistic Director Jude Kelly after writing Moor Masterpieces as his first commissioned production.
+Born in Leeds, Yorkshire, England, of (Jamaican) parentage, he was introduced as Writer in Residence (1994–96) to the West Yorkshire Playhouse, Leeds, by artistic director Jude Kelly after writing Moor Masterpieces as his first commissioned production.
 He immediately became one of the most important and enigmatic theatrical voices in Britain, his work being noted as having power and authority by Time Out magazine, while The Guardian compared his production of To Rhatid to writing like Samuel Beckett on amphetamines.

-In 1996 he received rave reviews for his first London production To Rhatid, directed by Yvonne Brewster and performed by Angela Wynter, produced by Talawa Theater at the Young Vic Studio Theater.
+In 1996, River received rave reviews for his first London production To Rhatid, directed by Yvonne Brewster and performed by Angela Wynter, produced by Talawa Theater at the Young Vic Studio Theater.

-In 1998 he wrote the famous Jamaican story The White Witch of Rose Hall and the world premiere was produced in Jamaica as part of the University of the West Indies 50th anniversary at the Philip Sherlock Centre and directed by Brian Heap.
+In 1998, River wrote the Jamaican story The White Witch of Rose Hall and the world premiere was produced in Jamaica as part of the University of the West Indies 50th anniversary at the Philip Sherlock Centre and directed by Brian Heap.
 The play had failed to receive a production in Britain.

-In 1998 River Plays 1, which includes "Moor Masterpieces", "To Rhatid" and "Unbroken", was published by Oberon Books, London, as part of their Modern Playwrights series, making Sol B River the first living black writer to be published by Oberon.
+In 1998, River Plays 1, which includes "Moor Masterpieces", "To Rhatid" and "Unbroken", was published by Oberon Books, London, as part of their Modern Playwrights series, making Sol B River the first living black writer to be published by Oberon.

 A further collection of River's work was published as River Plays 2 by Oberon Books. in 2000.

-His work also includes Unbroken 1998, commissioned by Phoenix Dance Theatre and choreographed by Thea Barnes a piece that saw dancers perform to spoken word.
-48/98 commissioned by Talawa Theatre Company for the Zebra Crossing 2 season was performed at The Lyric Studio 1998 directed by Ben Thomas was the recipient of the Barclays Extra Performance Award.
+His work also includes Unbroken 1998, commissioned by Phoenix Dance Theatre and choreographed by Thea Barnes, a piece that saw dancers perform to spoken word.
+48/98, commissioned by Talawa Theatre Company for the Zebra Crossing 2 season, was performed at The Lyric Studio in 1998, directed by Ben Thomas, and was the recipient of the Barclays Extra Performance Award.

-In 1998 River directed Brace Yourself, a dance documentary on RJC for Channel 4.
+In 1998, River directed Brace Yourself, a dance documentary on RJC for Channel 4.
 His work during the 1990s caused Jane Edwards at Time Out magazine to say "River's power and authority makes one eager to see what he's going to do next" and for Lyn Gardner of The Guardian to say "River writes like Beckett on amphetamines".
-Pride Magazine called him "The thinking woman's crumpet" and voted him number 8 in their special edition of the sexiest black men in Britain, while also calling him "probably the most exciting young black writer of the Nineties."
+Pride Magazine called him "The thinking woman's crumpet" and voted him number 8 in their special edition of the sexiest black men in Britain, while also calling him "probably the most exciting young black writer of the Nineties".

-In 1999 he directed the award-winning short film The Bitterest Pill starring Radio 1 DJ Sara Cox.
+In 1999, he directed the award-winning short film The Bitterest Pill starring Radio 1 DJ Sara Cox.